-(c) any costs ordered by the Board to be paid to the Registrar upon the determination of any proceedings,
+(c) any costs ordered by a court or tribunal to be paid to the Commissioner upon the determination of any proceedings,

-may be sued for and recovered by the Registrar on behalf of the Crown in any court of competent jurisdiction.
+may be sued for and recovered by the Commissioner on behalf of the Crown in any court of competent jurisdiction.

-(2) Where, upon the determination of any proceedings, the Board makes an order for costs in favour of a person other than the Registrar, the amount of those costs may be sued for by that person and recovered from the person against whom the order is made, in any court of competent jurisdiction.
+(2) Where, upon the determination of any proceedings, a court or tribunal makes an order for costs in favour of a person other than the Commissioner, the amount of those costs may be sued for by that person and recovered from the person against whom the order is made, in any court of competent jurisdiction.

 [Regulation 9 amended in Gazette 30 Dec 2004 p.
-6924.]
+6924; 30 Jun 2011 p.
+2672.]

 10. Refund to unsuccessful applicant

-An amount paid to the Board under section 113 of the Act in respect of an application referred to in that section shall, where that application does not result in the grant or renewal of a licence, triennial certificate, or certificate of registration, be refunded to the applicant from the Fidelity Account.
+An amount paid to the chief executive officer under section 113 of the Act in respect of an application referred to in that section shall, where that application does not result in the grant or renewal of a licence, triennial certificate, or certificate of registration, be refunded to the applicant from the Fidelity Account.

 [Regulation 10 amended in Gazette 10 Nov 2009 p.
-4495.]
+4495; 30 Jun 2011 p.
+2672 .]

-11. Application of Board Interest Account
+11. Application of Real Estate and Business Agents Interest Account

 For the purposes of section 127 of the Act —

-(a) moneys standing to the credit of the Board Interest Account are to be applied monthly before the end of each month; and
+(a) moneys standing to the credit of the Real Estate and Business Agents Interest Account are to be applied monthly before the end of each month; and

 (b) the following proportions are prescribed —